xBartM/stm32_ws2812b_game-of-life/README.md

 ### 3D Printing light diffusion panel

-I've 3D printed my diffusion panel out of white semi-transparent PETG.
+I 3D printed my diffusion panel out of white semi-transparent PETG.
 Make sure your print bed is clean or you'll have stains on the most visible part of the panel.
 Files necessary to print the panel are located in `model3d/` folder.
-1. (Optional) change the code in `model.py` or export the model as `.stl` or `.step` file and import it to the CAD of your choice, to make it a better fit for your use case (take a look at [Endnotes](#endnotes)).
+1. (Optional) change the code in `model.py` or export the model as a `.stl` or `.step` file and import it into the CAD of your choice to make it a better fit for your use case (take a look at [Endnotes](#endnotes)).
 2. Slice the model using your preferred slicer.
     * parts are designed so that everything should be printed (every wall and layer)
     * the model doesn't need supports (max angle is 45 deg; orient it with the flat part facing down)
-    * note that the clarity depends on hotend's temperature and printing (volumetric) speed
+    * note that the clarity depends on hotend temperature and printing (volumetric) speed
     * ironing (in Cura) might be worth checking out
 3. Print according to your filament and 3D printer spec.
-4. Press in the panel (tolerances should be enough to hold the LED panel within the diffusion panel)
+4. Press in the panel (tight tolerances should be enough to hold the LED panel within the diffusion panel)

 ### Connecting the board to the LED Display